NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Any EMS message that has a severity of "alert" or “emergency”.
 - Any SnapMirror relationship with a lag time more than 200% the amount of time since its last scheduled update, if it has a schedule associated with it.
     Otherwise, if the last successful update has been more than 86400 seconds (24 hours).
-- Any SnapMirror relationship with a lag time more than 86400 seconds (24 hours).
 - Any SnapMirror relationship that has a non-healthy status.
 - Any SnapMirror update that hasn't had any flow of data in 600 seconds (10 minutes).
 - If the cluster aggregate is more than 80% full.
-- If the cluster aggregate is more than 95% full.
+- If the cluster aggregate is more than 90% full.
-- If any volume, except for the 'fsx_root' volume in the 'fsx' SVM, that is more than 85% full.
+- If any volume is more than 85% full.
-- if any volume, except for the 'fsx_root' volume in the 'fsx' SVM, that is more than 90% full.
+- if any volume is more than 95% full.
-- if any volume, except for the 'fsx_root' volume in the 'fsx' SVM, that is using more than 85% of its inodes.
-- if any volume, except for the 'fsx_root' volume in the 'fsx' SVM, that is using more than 90% of its inodes.
+- if any volume is using more than 90% of its inodes.
-- If for the 'fsx_root' volume in the 'fsx SVM, when it is more than 75% full.
-- if for the 'fsx_root' volume in the 'fsx SVM, when it is more than 85% full.
-- if for the 'fsx_root' volume in the 'fsx SVM, when it is using more than 80% of its inodes.
-- if for the 'fsx_root' volume in the 'fsx SVM, when it is using more than 90% of its inodes.
+- if any volume is using more than 95% of its inodes.
 - If any quota policies where the space utilization is more than 95% of the hard limit.
 - If any quota policies where the space utilization is more than 100% of the soft limit.
 - If any quota policies where the inode utilization is more than 95% of the hard limit.